openaq/openaq-transform/README.md

 A Typescript library for transforming air quality data sources into a single standardized output.

+> [!WARNING]
+> OpenAQ Transform is a work in progress and may contain breaking changes until reaching a 1.0.0 version

 ## Overview

-OpenAQ Transform provides a declarative configuration layer to solve common tasks for transforming, normalizing and reshaping air quality measurement data.
+OpenAQ transform provides a declarative configuration layer to solve common tasks for transforming, normalizing and reshaping air quality measurement data.

 ## TransformData Output